 That's why searching takes time, effort, and creativity.

 The Trent University Library maintains over 30,000 current journal subscriptions, most of which are accessible only online.
 They're owned and hosted by various publishers, who sell us access.
-The Library does its best to organize this material so you can find it, but there are multiple routes you can take to get to the same information.
-And often what works well for one topic may not be good for another.
-You need to be flexible and creative to find articles.
+While the Library organizes this material so you can find it, there are multiple routes you can take to get to the same information.